Employee Departure Procedures

 - Transfer all University records to the employee’s successor or the department records coordinator (see BPPM 90.01).

-- Locate and secure all records which are subject to litigation holds (see BPPM 90.12).
+- Locate and secure all records which are subject to litigation holds and open public record requests (see BPPM 90.12 and 90.05).

 - Obtain all keys and key cards to offices and buildings which were issued to the employee.